Alvin Kamara: 2023 season

 On August 4, 2023, Kamara was suspended for three games due to violating the league's personal conduct policy, which stemmed from his involvement in a physical altercation dating back to February 2022.

 On September 25, Kamara finished his suspension and was able to prepare for the Saints' upcoming game against the Buccaneers.
 In his first game back, Kamara had 13 receptions for 33 yards, setting an NFL record for the fewest receiving yards with at least 13 receptions.
 On October 8, Kamara scored a two-yard rushing touchdown against the Patriots.
 In doing so, he scored his 73rd career touchdown, passing Marques Colston to become the Saints' all-time touchdown leader.
 In Week 8 against the Colts, he had a rushing touchdown and receiving touchdown in the victory.
 He became the first player in franchise history to record 10,000 all-purpose yards.
 In Week 10 against the Vikings, Kamara recorded two two-point conversions, which tied Marshall Faulk for the most career two-point conversions with seven.
 In Week 13 against the Lions, he had two rushing touchdowns in the loss.
 He passed Mark Ingram for the most rushing touchdowns and Colston for the most scrimmage yards in franchise history.

 In 2023, Kamara appeared in 13 games and started 12.
 He had six games on the season going over 100 scrimmage yards.
 He finished with 180 carries for 694 yards and five touchdowns to go with 75 receptions for 466 yards and a touchdown.

 2024 season

 In Week 2, Kamara totaled 180 scrimmage yards, including 115 rushing yards and three touchdowns and 65 receiving yards and a touchdown in a 44–19 victory over the Dallas Cowboys, earning NFC Offensive Player of the Week honors.
 On October 22, 2024, he signed a two-year, $24.5 million contract extension.

 In Week 9 against the Carolina Panthers, Kamara had 29 carries for 155 yards and six receptions for 60 yards.
+In Week 10, against the Falcons, he passed Mark Ingram for the most rushing yards in franchise history.
 In Week 15 against the Washington Commanders, he was part of a trick play that saw him score a touchdown on a 21-yard reception from Cedrick Wilson Jr. Kamara missed the last three games of the season with a groin injury.

 Kamara finished the 2024 season with 228 carries for 950 yards and six touchdowns to go along with 68 receptions for 543 yards and two touchdowns in 14 games and starts.

+2025 season

+Kamara had two games in the 2025 season with over 100 scrimmage yards: Week 2 against the San Francisco 49ers and Week 10 against the Carolina Panthers.
+He missed the final six games of the season due to a MCL sprain suffered in Week 12 against the Atlanta Falcons.
+Kamara finished the year with 131 carries for 471 yards and one touchdown, paired with 33 receptions for 186 yards across 11 total appearances.